 While Zoom is more of an enterprise solution, Skype, on the other hand, is still popular among general consumers.
-It’s clean, video calls are smooth, has some really useful features, and available on a range of platforms and devices.
+It’s clean, offers smooth video calls, has useful features, and it’s available on a range of platforms and devices.
 Not to mention, with the new web-first approach, Microsoft has brought Skype to Chromebooks as well.
 And that is not all.
 There are multiple ways to get Skype for Chromebook working seamlessly.
 So in this article, we bring you a detailed guide on how to install and run Skype on a Chromebook with some helpful tips along the way.
-With that in mind, let’s see how you can use Skype on your Chromebook in 2020.
+With that in mind, let’s see how you can use Skype on your Chromebook in 2021.

 There are particularly three ways you can get Skype working on your Chromebook.
 The first one is the Web App which is, by far, the best way to access Skype on a Chromebook.
 After that, we have Android and Linux apps.
 We will discuss all the methods, but let’s start with the web app first.

 Apart from offering native apps, Microsoft has moved its prized video-conferencing app to the web.
 Now, you can seamlessly access Skype on a Chromebook using the Chrome browser.
 It comes with support for call notifications, screen sharing, and the recent, Skype Meet Now feature.
 Simply put, you won’t miss any of the major features of the desktop app.
 Now having said that, let’s get to the steps.

 1. Open web.skype.com on Chrome and log in with your Microsoft account.

 2. After that, you will be instantly taken to the main dashboard which is pretty similar to the desktop app.
 You can chat, make a video call, start a group call with Skype Meet Now, and more.

 3. As you can see, Skype on Chromebook now supports screen sharing, floating window, real-time subtitles, and a lot more.